 My more recent stuff, taken from a 4-5 year desert hiatus in New Mexico and Nevada, often recreates intricate scenarios, mythical stories and dream/psychedelic scapes that I conjure up and realize with the help of willing models and friends, serendipity, found items, thrift store props and costumes.
-Some are images I’ve yearned to create for years, some completely spontaneous.
-Some are borderline provocative heading to sensationalistic (why?).
+Some are images I’ve yearned to create for years, some are completely spontaneous.
+Some are borderline provocative heading to sensationalistic.
 Some are sacrosanct (after years of episcopal education, what would you, dear reader, expect from a still healthy, balanced and inquisitive mind?).
-The governor of NM, at the time I created “Las Penitentas, Las Hermanas de Luz”, called me a pornographer for my re-imagining Jesus on the cross as a woman; her disciples, sisters, which was a dull financial drag but well worth the fancy new moniker.
+The governor of NM, at the time I created “Las Penitentas, Las Hermanas de Luz”, called me a pornographer for my re-imagining Jesus on the cross as a woman.
+Not to get bogged down over my diminished rep, please remember another well known New Mexican, DH Lawrence, was called the same a little earlier on.
 I don’t buy into a male dominated world and know our country would be a lot better off with the sensibilities of a smart woman running it.
-I pretty much feel that way about me, too.
-Not to get bogged down over my diminished rep, please remember one NM governor earlier on called DH Lawrence the same, not to compare our respective talents too tightly here.
+I pretty much often feel that way about me, too!

 I’m willing and happy to shoot assignments just about anywhere in the world.
 Speaking of which, I’ve sailed around the world, done some big wall climbing (Zion, Yosemite, the Black Canyon, etc.) and some big wave and wind surfing (Hawaii to Bali, Oz, the Red Sea, Greece, the Gorge and Africa).